YixuanSeanZhou/math_honor_project/README.md

 #### TODO

     - Update the write up to cover the main idea in the master Thesis
-        - Coefficiet Moment Matrix
+        - Coefficients Moment Matrix
-    - Update python code to calculate coef moment matrix, and use that to perform compare coeff and form the linear system.
+    - Update python code to calculate coeff moment matrix, and use that to perform compare coeff and form the linear system.

 #### DONE

     - Update the write up
-        - Definiations that we need for linear algebra operations
+        - Definitions that we need for linear algebra operations
         - Write till Moment matrix

 #### HELP NEEDED